aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/Dropplet.md

 If it's expired, the ice cube is shattered via ShatterDroppletIce and ServerGeizer is called on the ice cube's Hornable.

 ## LateUpdate (Non `dummy`, the entity is `incamera` and not `iskill`)
-Normally under these circumstances, If the y position is less than the map.`ylimit`, the the position is set to the entity `startpos` and DeathSmoke particles are played at the entity `sprite` position if it isn't `dead` and the [animid](../../Enums%20and%20IDs/AnimIDs.md) isn't negative (it is defined).
+Normally under these circumstances, If the y position is less than the map.`ylimit`, the the position is set to the entity.`startpos` and DeathSmoke particles are played at the entity.`sprite` position if it isn't `dead` and the [animid](../../Enums%20and%20IDs/AnimIDs.md) isn't negative (it is defined).

 However, `Dropplet` are exempt from the logic above so they aren't bound by the map.`ylimit`.